parham/lemanchot-analysis/README.md

 ## Experiments

-### Case Study 1 : ULAVAL Road Inspection:
+### Case Study 1 : ULAVAL Handheld

-- We are going to use coupled thermal and visible images for inspection of pavement roads.
-- Since the drone's altitude is static for each data session, we will use the GCP placed at begining of each session to determine the parameters for modality registration.

-**OBJECTIVES**: We will use the visible image to segment vegetation and pavement in visible images, then use these blobs to segment thermal images.
+In this case study, the objective is to use thermal images to enhance the detection in visible images.
+The resulted fused images are then used to detect cracks.
+During the discussion section, we are going to compare the result of crack detection in: (1) the normal images, (2) the fusion images, (3) comapre the results in worst case scenarios (shadows and low illuminatio and low contrast).

-### Case Study 2 : Piping Inspection
+### Case Study 1 : Piping inspection:

-- We are going to use coupled thermal and visible images for piping inspection.
-**OBJECTIVE**: (a) Fusion of thermal and visible images, (b) Distinguish normal and abnormal defects for industrial inspection.
+In this case study, firstly, we are going to use manual registration to align thermal and visible images, then the the region of interest is extracted.
+Later, the textures of thermal and visible images are analyzed to classify the abnormalities.

+### Case Study 3 : ULAVAL Road

+The thermal and visible images collected from a road inspection were analyzed. then the visible images are used to segment pavement areas.
+Later, the region of interest will be extracted in thermal images.

-### Case Study 3 : Bridge Inspection
+### Case Study 4 : Building Inspection

-- We are going to use coupled thermal and visible images for bridge inspection.
-**OBJECTIVE**: (a) Registration of thermal and visible images, (b) Extract concrete areas from thermal images using segmentation of visible images.
+Using visible images to extract the region of interest in building inspection.

 # LeManchot-VT-Smart